 I opted for English Hons. at St Stephen’s College, University of Delhi.
 On the first day, when our HOD asked us why we chose to study literature, we all had very sophisticated answers for that!
 But the answer, as he gave it, was simple: We love stories, that’s why chose to study literature.
 So, publishing is a continuation of my love for stories.
 I get paid to read!

 I finished my bachelor’s and then proceeded to complete my master’s in English at St Stephen’s too.
 Along with the college faculty, the University of Delhi’s English Department too was phenomenal.
 In these five years, we covered English literature from medieval English (Chaucer, for example) to postcolonial literature, the classics, linguistics and Indian Literature in English.
 One of the most exhaustive syllabi in the country, DU provided a sound understanding of English literature and language which helped me in securing an editorial position.

 How did you end up in such an offbeat, unconventional and cool career?

 The best way to know what career can be interesting to you is to do a couple of internships.
 My college always encouraged internships, and we used to do this during the summer breaks.
-So, I interned at The Telegraph, WWF and CRY.
+So, I interned at The Telegraph, WWF (World Wide Fund for Nature) and CRY (Child Rights and You).
 While these were valuable experiences, something still wasn’t falling into place.
 Publishing was a growing business, but there were few international firms offering internships then.
 However, one day, once I had finished my post-graduation, a friend of mine introduced me to a publishing professional at Springer International where I interned for three months, which was my first exposure to book publishing.
 Soon after, I got a call for an interview at SAGE, which is where I got my first real break.